 1. Alcatraz, USA

-When considering famous prisons, Alcatraz military prison is the one that springs most readily to mind.
+When considering famous prisons, Alcatraz prison in the United States is the one that springs most readily to mind.
+It's America's best-known federal prison and its first maximum-security prison.
+Famous inmates include Al Capone and Robert "Birdman" Stroud.

-Visitors can see the cells, including the “hole” (solitary confinement), and experience what it was like to be an inmate.
-There is also a popular night tour of this U.S. penitentiary.
+Visitors can see the prison cells, including the "hole" (solitary confinement), and experience what it is like to be an inmate.
+A popular night tour of this U.S. penitentiary is also available.

 2. The Tower of London, England